 Frost damage to brickwork

-It may also cover alternative accommodation for you and your family, if your home is unsafe to live in.
-For example, if your house is flooded during a storm.
+Depending on the level of cover you have, buildings insurance can also cover alternative accommodation for you and your family if your home is unsafe to live in – for example, if your house is flooded during a storm.

-You won't be covered for any damage that's caused by poor maintenance or wear and tear, so make sure your property is in good shape before winter starts.
+However, buildings insurance won’t cover everything, so check carefully for exclusions.
+For example, you won't usually be covered for any damage that's caused by poor maintenance or wear and tear, so make sure your property is in good shape before winter starts.

-Home emergency cover can give you immediate help if damage occurs that:
+Home emergency cover can provide fast assistance if damage occurs in your home that: